Perfect and Maximum Randomness in Stratified Sampling over Joins: Maximizing Randomness For Equi-Join

-Since we are considering a single stratum, $j$ is constrained to be 1.
-The resultant allocation has been shown by our experiments in Section~\ref{uc:max:single} to have low error with the maximum difference of $2$ from the optimal allocation found by searching through all possible allocations.
-Section~\ref{proof:single} presents its proof.
+Consider allocating $k^j$ tuples amongst relations $R_1$, $R_2$ ... $R_z$, each having a single stratum, to maximize the number of possible samples, $\prod_{i = 1}^{z} C^{m_i^j}_{mm_i^j}$.
+Appendix~\ref{proof:single} shows that Equation~\ref{uc:formula:single} can be used for this purpose -- Section~\ref{uc:max:single} shows that it results in a low error, with the maximum difference in the sample stratum values as a result of our allocation and the optimal allocation found by searching through all possible allocations being 2.